Your patient rights

 You are entitled to:

-- be involved in decisions and resolve dilemmas about your care, treatment and services
+- be involved in decisions and resolve disagreements about your care, treatment and services

 - be involved in discharge planning as appropriate